-- Masks are required on campus in all common areas: Parking deck, elevators, stairwells, building entrances, wellness screening areas, lobby areas, cafeteria, hallways and bathrooms - No neck gaiters, bandanas, scarves, face shields (without mask) - All visitors, volunteers, and staff will be screened upon arrival.
+- Masks are required in direct patient care areas during times of elevated infection levels.
+This will be indicated in the Volunteer Services office upon sign-in during these times. - Masks are NOT required in common areas including: Parking deck, elevators, stairwells, building entrances, lobby areas, cafeteria, offices hallways and bathrooms. - No neck gaiters, bandanas, scarves, face shields (without mask).